 We are still in the process of becoming certified organic.
 It takes a little time and can be costly.
 In light of that preparation and to pass with flying colors when the time comes, we do not use any harmful herbicides or pesticides on our plants, soil, or seeds, nor do our animals consume GMO feed.
 On the occasions when we bring in produce from another farm, all attempts are made to ensure they are purchased from certified organic growers.
 All seeds, starts, and soil amendments put into our growing beds are indeed certified organic.

 What will I do with all the veggies in my weekly box?

 Every week we send a members-only newsletter highlighting that week’s box items, how to put them to use with recipes suggestions, storage tips, and other useful information.
 We are also standing by for all of your questions about anything in the box.

 How are you keeping us safe during the pandemic?

 Your safety and the safety of our crew is SUPER important.
-Any staff that doesn’t already live here at the farm is temperature checked before they begin working.
-All crew are required to wear masks during harvest, packing, and pickup.
+All staff are fully vaccinated.
 The plastic CSA totes are washed and sterilized every week prior to repacking with fresh veggies.
-We ask our customers to wear a mask when they pickup their share each week, and anyone entering the farm stand is required to wear a mask and encouraged to use onsite hand sanitizer.
-Pick up can be in person (with masks) if you’d like to explore the farm stand stock further, or a simple drive-through.
-Just honk when you pull in and hold up your name sign (included with your first box of veggies) in your vehicle window, and we’ll place your tote into your trunk.
-The farm stand is kept spic and span, and has available hand sanitizer.
+Anyone entering the farm stand who is not FULLY VACCINATED is required to wear a mask and encouraged to use onsite hand sanitizer.
+Pick up can be in person if you’d like to explore the farm stand stock further, or a simple drive-through.
+Just honk when you pull inand someone will be right out to assist you.
+The farm stand is kept spic and span, and has available hand sanitizer right inside the entry.